 “I can only congratulate the Tommy’s London prematurity research centre for its performance over the past year, and the years preceding it.
-The strength and productivity are having a global impact that is improving health outcomes and life trajectories for women and their fetuses”
+The strength and productivity are having a global impact that is improving health outcomes and life trajectories for women and their fetuses.”Peer reviewer

-Run by Professor Lucilla Poston OBE, Tommy’s London research centre focuses on understanding, predicting, and preventing premature birth.
+Run by Professor Lucilla Poston CBE, Tommy’s London research centre focuses on understanding, predicting, and preventing premature birth.
 Over ten years, the clinic has reduced premature birth both locally and regionally by more than 10%, against a national and international rise in premature birth.
+Despite increasing referrals of high risk women, we are pleased to report a 21% reduction in preterm births at St Thomas’ Hospital in the last year.

 Working in collaboration with our research teams across the UK, the London prematurity research centre is a vital part of the Tommy’s research network.
 Together, we are a major force behind improving pregnancy health across the world.

-- We are establishing the Preterm Trials Consortium, a platform that will help us run large-scale, long term clinical trials.
+- We have established the Preterm Trials Consortium, a platform that helps us run large-scale, long term clinical trials.
 Like this, we can continue to find answers to the difficult questions surrounding premature birth.

-- Together with MicroLife, we created the CRADLE device: a cheap and simple blood-pressure measurement tool that can help detect pregnancy complications anywhere in the world Find out more about research in Tommy’s London centre.
+- Together with MicroLife, we have created the CRADLE device: a cheap and simple blood-pressure measurement tool that can help detect pregnancy complications anywhere in the world.

 Read more about the research at our London centre.